Side GardeningSide Gardening

 Fertilize every year in the spring with cactus fertilizer to keep it healthy and happy.
 The cotyledon cacti do not need lots of sunshine.
 They will thrive and grow better if they are given filtered light throughout the day.

 Many cacti plants that grow in cacti mixes don’t like to be transplanted, but paw succulents are tolerant of transplanting.
-Moist soil is preferred during transplant and should be watered for up to a week following the transplant.
+Moist soil is preferred during transplant and should be watered up to a week after the transplant.

 Because cotyledons thrive in slightly dry soil, they do not require as much water as most cacti plants.
 However, if it starts to droop, it will perk right back up if given a good soaking.
 It prefers to be kept moist but not wet because it is best for cotyledon cactus plants to dry out between watering times.